 The inscription on the stone reads:

 "Francis Atterbury, Dean of Westminster and Bishop of Rochester born March 6th 1663.
 Died at Paris Feby.22 buried here May 12th 1732.
 Also Elizabeth, his daughter, died 1716.
 His wife Catherine, died 1722.
 And his daughter Mary, wife of William Morice, High Bailiff of Westminster, Died at Toulouse Novr.
 8th 1729.
 Buried Feby.21st 1730."

 An epitaph he had written himself was not permitted to be inscribed on the stone and no monument was erected for him.
 His coat of arms is "paly of six, or and gules, a chief vair" ie. vertical bars of gold and red, with blue and white along the top part of the shield.

 His only son Osborne was born 3 March 1705.
 He failed at university and became a merchant seaman, travelling to Barbados, India and China.
 On his return to England he was ordained and became Rector of Great Houghton in Northamptonshire, where he was buried in 1752.
 He married Sarah Ashworth and had nine children, most of whom died young, although his son Francis continued the family tradition of entering the Church.

 The Dean's brother Lewis (1656-1731) was also an eminent clergyman.
 He married Penelope Bedingfield and had three children.

-A photograph of this portrait and the gravestone can be purchased from Westminster Abbey Library
+A photograph of this portrait in the Deanery and the gravestone can be purchased from Westminster Abbey Library

 Oxford Dictionary of National Biography (2004) for Francis, his father and brother.